magento/merchdocs/src/catalog/catalog-shared-pricing-structure.md

 1. In the category tree, do any of the following:

-    - To include all products, click **Select all**, or mark the checkbox of the parent category.
+    - To include all products, click **Select all**, or select the checkbox of the parent category.
     - To include specific categories of products, select the checkbox of each category that you want to include.
     - To include or exclude an individual product, select or clear the checkbox of product.